microsoft/machnet/README.md

 ## 3. Start the Machnet process on both VMs

 Using DPDK often requires unbinding the dedicated NIC from the OS.
-This will cause the NIC to disappear from tools like `ifconfig`. **Before this step, note this step, note down the IP and MAC address of the NIC, since we will need them later.**
+This will cause the NIC to disappear from tools like `ifconfig`. **Before this step, note down the IP and MAC address of the NIC, since we will need them later.**

 Below, we assume that the dedicated NIC is named `eth1`.
 These steps can be